FOREX-Dollar recovers, kiwi dives 1 pct on easing talk

 By Patrick Graham

-LONDON, Dec 7 (Reuters) - The New Zealand dollar and Norwegian crown were big losers to a stronger U.S. dollar on Monday as commodity prices dived again and investors bet central banks would lean towards more support for economies buffetted by the fallout.
+LONDON, Dec 7 (Reuters) - The New Zealand dollar fell 1 percent on Monday before a meeting of the country’s central bank where another cut in interest rates is on the table but, many say, not priced in by markets.

-The greenback recovered more ground after last Thursday’s stunning 3 percent fall against the euro, strengthened by jobs data on Friday that bolstered the case for a rise in U.S. interest rates this month.
+The U.S. dollar recovered more ground after last week’s loss against the euro, strengthened by jobs data on Friday that bolstered the case for a rise in U.S. interest rates this month.

 But with volume diminishing before Christmas and a long run in to the Dec.
-16 meeting of the Federal Reserve, this week’s action looked likely to focus on other currencies in the G10 group of major developed economies.
+16 meeting of the Federal Reserve, this week’s action was likely to focus on other currencies in the G10 group of major developed markets.

-While the dollar gained a third of a percent against a basket of currencies, it surged 1.1 percent against the kiwi ahead of Wednesday’s meeting of the Reserve Bank of New Zealand.
-Another cut in interest rates there is on the table but, many say, is not priced in by markets.
+Some early selling in London drove the kiwi’s losses on the day to a full percentage point, and it was down across the board, against the yen, the euro and the Australian dollar.

 “Clearly there’s going to be some pre-pricing of a move in rates this week,” said Dominic Bunning, a strategist with HSBC in London.
 “Our view is they will cut, and you can see that it’s under pressure this morning.”

-Barclays analysts also called for the kiwi to fall ahead of Thursday’s Reserve Bank decision on rates, saying a cut was only 40 percent priced in by the market.
-The currency stood at $0.6661.
+Barclays analysts also called for the kiwi to fall ahead of Wednesday’s Reserve Bank decision on rates, saying a cut was only 40 percent priced in by the market.
+The currency stood at $0.6675 by 0845 GMT.

-The dollar was up 1.3 percent against the Norwegian crown at 8.6329 crowns, with lower oil prices also weighing.

 The U.S. dollar was up 0.6 percent against the euro at $1.0818, still down almost 3 cents from highs it reached before last Thursday’s European Central Bank meeting.

-But after the IMF included the yuan in its basket of reserve currencies, some of that flow should be countered by Chinese assets being included in central bank and other official reserves.
-French bank Societe Generale’s outlook for 2016 predicted more risks to the yuan.
+But after the IMF included the yuan in its IMF’s basket of reserve currencies, some of that flow should be countered by Chinese assets being included in central bank and other official reserves.

-“We like long Canadian dollars against the renminbi in case China’s stealth depreciation gets out of control,” they said.
-(Editing by Gareth Jones)
+A Bank of England meeting this week offers some hope of a boost for sterling, if the bank’s minutes again signal a rate increase next year or one or more of the bank’s inflation hawks vote at the meeting to raise rates.

+Morgan Stanley has switched its recommendation on sterling to a buy on dips to $1.5080, around which it traded on Monday, targeting a rise to $1.54.